What to buy in Seoul – 25 best Korean souvenirs

 A hanbok is a traditional Korean style of clothing that dates back centuries.
 It is characterized by long, flowing skirts and jackets with intricate designs and bright colors.

-During your trip you must rent hanboks and make memories around some of the most beautiful parts of the city (for example the Palaces), but you can also buy some beautiful traditional clothes to take home.
+During your trip, you must rent hanboks and make memories around some of the city’s most beautiful parts (for example, the Palaces).
+You can also buy some beautiful traditional clothes to take home.

 Prints of traditional folk paintings in Insadong

-Just look around Insadong and you will find countless beautiful paintings, some even for you to color yourself.
+Just look around Insadong, and you will find countless beautiful paintings, some even for you to color.

 Korean fashion

 Korean fashion has become increasingly popular over the last few years.
-It is characterized by unique silhouettes and pastel colors.
+Unique silhouettes and pastel colors characterize it.

-Korean fashion often combines traditional elements with modern trends, creating an effortless look that can be seen on both the runway and the streets.
+Korean fashion often combines traditional elements with modern trends, creating an effortless look that you can see on both the runway and the streets.

-You can shop for all kinds of hip items in Myeongdong, in Gangnam at the Express Bus Terminal Shopping Mall, or at local stores such as SPAO or Gentle Monster (eye wear at a cheaper price in Korea than internationally).
+You can shop for all kinds of hip items in Myeongdong, Gangnam at the Express Bus Terminal Shopping Mall, or at local stores such as SPAO or Gentle Monster (eyewear is cheaper in Korea than internationally).

 Customized perfume or jewelry

-There are various local perfume brands waiting to be discovered in South Korea and my favorite one is Soul Seasons (you can find it at Chicor).
+You can discover various local perfume brands in South Korea.
+My favorite one is Soul Seasons (you can find it at Chicor).

-However, you can also participate in a workshop where you can learn about perfume and create your own fragrence.
+However, you can also participate in a workshop to learn about perfume and create your own fragrance.

 You can also create custom-made jewelry with Korean symbols at a workshop in Seoul.